DrJuanch/API-REST/README.md

 If you want to copy this repo and run it on your computer you have to install the next packages from NPM:

 -Node.js

 -Express

 -Mongoose

 -Nodemon

 -Eslintrc

 -Dotenv

 This is my STACK used to build this API Rest.

 ⚡INSTALL
 --
 To start a project with node:
--npm init
+npm init

 Install mongoose:
--npm i mongoose --save -D
+npm i mongoose --save -D

 Install express:
--npm i express --save -D
+npm i express --save -D

 Install nodemon:
 npm install --save-dev nodemon

 Install eslintrc:
 npm install --save-dev eslint prettier eslint-config-prettier eslint-plugin-prettier

 Install dotenv:
 npm i dotenv